PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/2023_2024/DataLabUseCases.md

 :point_right: __Provide one example of an AI application within a real-life (business) setting that is related to your chosen AI topic__

-For instance, let's say the chosen AI topic is 'Natural Language Processing (NLP)'.
+For instance, let us say the chosen AI topic is 'Natural Language Processing (NLP)'.

 - [ ] Look for case studies, articles, or reports that highlight the successful implementation of NLP in a business context.
 This could include applications such as chatbots, sentiment analysis, or language translation.